 A certified diverse supplier demonstrates to an independent organization (non-profit, government), that their business is at least 51% independently owned and operated.
 In the case of a publically owned business, at least 51% of the stock must be owned by one or more diverse owners.
 Eligibility for certification is typically established through a combination of screenings, interviews, and site visits.

-Certification is an important tool that authenticates that a supplier is owned, managed, and controlled by a qualifying diverse group.
-National organizations such as National Minority Supplier Development Council (NMSDC), Women’s Business Enterprise National Council (WBENC), National Gay & Lesbian Chamber of Commerce (NGLCC), and US Business Leaders Network (USBLN) offer certification services that we leverage.
+Certification is an important tool that authenticates that a supplier is 51% owned, managed and controlled by a qualifying diverse group.
+We proudly accept the following national certifications: National Minority Supplier Development Council (NMSDC), Women’s Business Enterprise National Council (WBENC), National Gay & Lesbian Chamber of Commerce (NGLCC), NaVOBA (National Veteran Owned Business Association) and Disability:In.

 While certification is not required to do business with Capital One, we strongly recommend certification so that the supplier can become part of our Supplier Diversity program.
 If a supplier is not certified, we do encourage them to become certified with one of our partner groups.